hendersontrent/QuasiGLM.jl/README.md

 testOutputs = AdjustQuasiGLM(gm, dobson; level=0.95)
 ```

 And here's a binomial to quasibinomial example using the leaf blotch dataset (McCullagh and Nelder (1989, Ch.
-9.2.4)) as seen in multiple textbooks and the[SAS documentation](https://support.sas.com/documentation/cdl/en/statug/63033/HTML/default/viewer.htm#statug_glimmix_sect016.htm):
+9.2.4)) as seen in multiple textbooks and the [SAS documentation](https://support.sas.com/documentation/cdl/en/statug/63033/HTML/default/viewer.htm#statug_glimmix_sect016.htm):

 ```
 using DataFrames, CategoricalArrays, GLM, QuasiGLM